jsreddy3/ruminate/new_backend_ruminate/README.md

 - Verify network connectivity to database host

 ### Test Failures
-- Run `alembic upgrade head` to ensure database schema is up to date
+- Run `PYTHONPATH=. alembic upgrade head` to ensure database schema is up to date
 - Check that all required environment variables are set
 - Ensure PostgreSQL is running if testing PostgreSQL-specific features